sparsileg/Photyx/design/photyx_spec.md

 ### 8.3 Toolbar

-The toolbar is minimal in the initial release, containing zoom and channel controls.
-Auto-STF is the only supported stretch and is applied automatically when a frame is displayed.
+The toolbar contains an Auto-STF toggle button (first button on the left), zoom controls, and channel controls.
+The Auto-STF toggle button enables or disables automatic stretch when a frame is displayed — when enabled, Auto-STF is applied automatically; when disabled, images are displayed without stretch.
 Additional controls will be added in future releases.
 The toolbar is not user-configurable in v1.0.

 ### 8.4 Quick Launch Panel